Why you should take a break from your smartphone

 Technology isn’t all bad.
 It saves us time and helps us access information easily and communicate with friends, family and colleagues near and far.
-It can even help you save money.
-Our free discount prescription card, for instance, is available online.
-You can use it at the pharmacy to save up to 80% on your medications.

 That said, it’s important to be mindful of what technology might be displacing, says Julian Lagoy, MD.
 He’s a psychiatrist with Mindpath Health based in San Jose, California.

 “If you find that tech use, especially social media, is taking away from other productive activities like socializing, quality time with family and exercise, then this is a problem,” Dr. Lagoy says.